Our content may include links to products from our partners

 You may also notice that the RSI usually provides an early indication of a potential trend change.
 This is due to the fact that Moving Averages are lagging indicators.

 RSI and Bollinger Bands

 Standard deviation is a simple measure of volatility.
 As a consequence, when volatility increases the bands widen.
-Conversely, when markets are more quiet, the bands contract towards prices.
+Conversely, when markets are quieter, the bands contract towards prices.